cloudmesh-community/case/README.md

 ## Manufacturing Facilities
 Most of our testing and production of cases were conducted at the maker space at Luddy Hall of IU's School of Informatics and Computing Engineering.

+## Converting the Design for Laser Cutting
+To produce a phyisical copy of our prototypes, we could not simply use the file in it's SCAD format.
+To ready the design for laser cutting, we first hav to export the file as a SVG.
+One this is done, the file can be edited in a graphic design program, such as Adobe Illustrator.
+Edits reqired to prepare the design include the removal of the interior fill color of the case components and adjustment of the edges for cutting.

 ## Product
 Here is the progression of our design, from the first prototype to our most recent model.